Are floats in CSS dead or deprecated?

 (*) Not entirely true.

-Then, some bright spark decided to start using tables to lay content out (I'm deliberately not talking about multiple-frame-layouts).
+s to lay content out (I'm deliberately not talking about multiple-frame-layouts).
 Which worked, but for reasons (slow to render, more HTML to mark up, bad for a11y, not responsive, etc) was discouraged.

-Then, someone realised we could use floats (the property designed for wrapping text around images) to move things around.
+s (the property designed for wrapping text around images) to move things around.
 Suddenly, we web developers had power!

 When the designer said "I want these two columns next to each other, but not on small screens", we said "I can do that!".
 And then when the designer said "I want the content in the columns to be vertically centered", we said "Oh darn, we cannot do that".
 (A true story, featuring me).